chgrivas/feedback/README.md

-# Feedback Loop
+# Feedback
-> An opinionated way to organize a java project
+> An algorith and data structure benchmark

-A project that will be used as a reference for every future java project.
+A project that will be used to gather data structures and agorithms and propose a way to compare them.